 I don’t cook with chicken much anymore, as I don’t buy meat these days.
 But I do have pheasants in the freezer, and a pheasant is just a wild chicken, after all.
 It is a perfect bird for piccata.
 Any white meat bird is, actually.
-And I see no reason not to make this with a pounded wild boar loin cutlet, or maybe even one from a bear…
+And I see no reason not to make this with a pounded wild boar loin cutlet, or maybe even a fish fillet.

-Classic piccata starts with a veal or chicken cutlet, the thinner the better, which is lightly floured (not breaded) and sauteed in olive oil and butter.
+A classic piccata recipe starts with a veal or chicken cutlet, the thinner the better, which is lightly floured (not breaded) and sauteed in olive oil and butter.
 You want both fats in there, not because of some smoke point issue, but for flavor.

 Once the cutlets are done, you add lemon juice and white wine to the pan, deglaze it, add capers, boil it down, turn off the heat and swirl in some more butter.
 Garnish with parsley.
 Curly parsley, if you want to be very 1978.